 Unless otherwise indicated, each the tests affects only one parameter at a time, and all other parameters are left unchanged.
-Policyholder behaviour and management actions are maintained unchanged compared to the central run.
+Management actions are maintained unchanged compared to the central run.

 The following sensitivity tests have been performed, following the requirements of the MCEV Principles.